CorpulentBrony/podbot2/README.md

 <code>derpibooru *id*</code>
 **Alias:** `db`

-  Searches [Derpibooru](https://www.derpibooru.org/) for the given search term (or image ID) and returns a randomized page from the search results with the results on that page randomized as well (so earch search will likely return different results in a different order).
+  Searches [Derpibooru] for the given search term (or image ID) and returns a randomized page from the search results with the results on that page randomized as well (so earch search will likely return different results in a different order).
 Supports full search syntax from the Derpibooru site.
 Must specify either a search phrase or an image ID.
 * <code>fimfiction *search*</code>
 **Alias:** `ff`

-  Searches stories posted at [Fimfiction](https://www.fimfiction.net/) for the given search term.
+  Searches stories posted at [Fimfiction] for the given search term.
 * `fourchan`
 <code>fourchan *search*</code>
 <code>fourchan *id*</code>
 **Alias:** `4chan`, `4`

-  Searches OP threads from the [/mlp/](https://www.4chan.org/mlp/) board (configurable) on [4chan](https://www.4chan.org/) for the given search term or thread ID.
+  Searches OP threads from the [/mlp/] board (configurable) on [4chan] for the given search term or thread ID.
 If no argument is given, will just return a random thread from the /mlp/ board.
 If a thread ID is given, then the returned results will include all posts within the thread.
 * <code>google *search*</code>
 **Alias:** `g`, `search`

-  Searches [Google](https://www.google.com/) for the given search term and returns the ten most applicable answers.
-Supports full Google search syntax.
+  Searches [Google] for the given search term and returns the ten most applicable answers.
+Supports full search syntax.
 * <code>image *search*</code>
 **Alias:** `img`, `i`

-  Searches [Google images](https://images.google.com/) for the given search term and returns the ten most applicable images.
-Supports full Google search syntax.
+  Searches [Google images] for the given search term and returns the ten most applicable images.
+Supports full search syntax.
 * <code>youtube *search*</code>
 **Alias:** `yt`

-  Searches [YouTube](https://youtube.com) for the given search term and returns the most applicable videos, supports full YouTube search syntax.
+  Searches [YouTube] for the given search term and returns the most applicable videos, supports full YouTube search syntax.
 Must specify a search phrase.

 ### Extended API Request Commands